 10. Are there things I might need to watch out for?

-Full relief is being phased in gradually with maximum relief not being available until 2017.
-You may have to pay accountant fees to claim the relief and patent attorney fees to get your patent – but don’t forget, most of the cost is in the initial set-up.
+You may have to pay accountancy fees to claim the relief and patent attorney fees to get your patent – but don’t forget, most of the cost is in the initial set-up.
 Potentially you will be able to claim patent box relief for the life of the patent, 20 years.
 If you already have a patent and have modified your product since getting the patent, it would be worthwhile checking that the patent still covers your product.
 If you need your patent assessed to see which of your products it covers, let us know.